-New Jersey public school students are invited to participate in the New Jersey Hall of Fame essay contest.
-Students may nominate potential Hall of Fame inductees—living or deceased.
-Nominations may include famous people as well as ordinary citizens who do extraordinary things.
+Who belongs in the New Jersey Hall of Fame?
+The New Jersey Hall of Fame wants your students to participate in the decision-making process.
+New Jersey public school students are invited to participate in the N.J.
+Hall of Fame Essay Contest.
+Students are asked to nominate potential inductees – living or dead – to the New Jersey Hall of Fame.
+Nominations can include famous people as well as ordinary citizens who do extraordinary things.
 Students should research or interview, if possible, the person they wish to nominate and write an essay no longer than 500 words.

-Entries will be divided into two age categories: Intermediate (Grades 4 through 8) and High School (Grades 9-12).
-Entries will be judged by a panel of NJEA and New Jersey Hall of Fame representatives.
-Winners will be notified by early April.
-The winning students will be invited to the New Jersey Hall of Fame Induction Ceremony on May 6, 2018.
+Entries will be divided into two age categories: Intermediate (grades 4 through 8) and High School (grades 9-12).
+Entries will be judged by a panel comprised of NJEA and New Jersey Hall of Fame representatives.
+Winners will be notified in by early April.
+The winning students will be invited to the New Jersey Hall of Fame Induction Ceremony in May 2019.

-The winning students’ nominations will be forwarded to the New Jersey Hall of Fame Academy for consideration in 2019.
-This ethnically and culturally diverse body is composed of 100 of New Jersey’s most prominent organizations and media outlets.
-They will review nominees and ultimately select Hall of Fame nominees to be put forth for the public vote in the fall.
+The winning students’ nominations will be forwarded to the New Jersey Hall of Fame Academy for consideration in 2020.
+The Academy, comprised of 100 of New Jersey’s most prominent organizations, ethnic groups and media outlets, will review nominees and ultimately select Hall of Fame nominees to be put forth for the public vote in the fall.
 NJEA serves on the Voting Academy.